-On our Data Analytics MSc you'll be introduced to subjects including data mining, statistical modelling, business intelligence and data visualisation.
-The course has been developed with direct input from industry experts who’ll present you with real-life business cases as part of your work-related learning.
-By the end of the MSc degree, you’ll be ready to apply for rewarding roles in the data science and big data industries, as well as the many sectors and organisations that increasingly require data analysts.
+On our Data Analytics MSc you'll dive into vital subjects including data mining, statistical modelling, business intelligence and data visualisation.
+The course has been developed with direct input from industry experts who know the value of learning through real-life business cases.
+By the end of the master's degree you’ll be ready to apply for rewarding roles in the data science and big data industries, as well as the many sectors and organisations that increasingly require data analysts.

 This postgraduate course will equip you with the theoretical, technical and practical skills required to become a data analyst.
 With an expert teaching team, access to specialist software and work on real-life business cases, you’ll be well prepared for a career in data analytics upon graduation.

 The modules on this course have been developed with the help of industry professionals, some of whom will be present to teach you in specific classes.
 These experts will help you explore advanced techniques in data science.
-You'll study specialist subjects including financial mathematics, statistical modelling and forecasting, as well as having the chance to develop your own unique piece of work in the MSc Project module.
+You'll study specialist subjects including financial mathematics, statistical modelling and forecasting.
+What's more, you'll get the chance to develop your own unique piece of work in the MSc Project module.

 You’ll also be trained to use specialist software tools and environments currently used by professionals in industry.
-For example, you’ll have access to R and Python programming, IBM SPSS, SAS®, Tableau, Oracle and Hadoop.
-Familiarity with these tools will greatly enhance your employability upon graduation.
+As a partner of SAS® and Qlik Academic Programs, you'll have access to these revered tools, along with R and Python programming, IBM SPSS, Tableau, Oracle and Hadoop.
+Familiarity with these will greatly enhance your employability upon graduation.

 The course is assessed in a number of ways including written reports, practical and research assignments, demonstrations, presentations, group work and examinations.